 However, activities that are formally part of school education in France are covered through the school; only for extra-curricular activities can a school insist that your child has cover.

-Just what is 'obligatory' and just what is 'optional' is sometimes difficult to disentangle.
+Just what is 'obligatory' and just what is 'optional' is difficult to disentangle.

 Some schools organise a collective insurance policy for all pupils for such activities.

-Taking out a policy is not expensive - €10 to €50 a year - so there is need to agonise about whether or not you should do so.
+Taking out a policy is not expensive - €10 to €50 a year - so there is need to be too concerned about the cost.

 School insurance policies called '24/24' are particularly useful, as

 they provide a comprehensive guarantee, both in and outside of school.

 available on-line, although in the first instance try your existing

 The local parents association or someone on the school council will also be able to advise you of a suitable insurer.